miniOrangeDev/miniorange-java-jwt-authentication-example-app/README.md

 ## Configure MiniOrange

-### 1. Create a JAVA JWT Application in the miniOrange Dashboard
+### 1. Create a JAVA JWT Application in the miniOrange Dashboard.

 Visit the [miniOrange Dashboard](https://login.xecurify.com) and create a new Java JWT Application.
+If you don’t already have an account with miniOrange, you can [sign up for a free trial](https://www.miniorange.com/businessfreetrial).

 ### 2. Configure Your Java Application